dreidyy/multiplication-table/README.md

 # multiplication-table

-## this application is created in C# language.
+This application is created in C# language. which shows the multiplication tables of the number entered in the texbox

----
 ![multiplication table](multiply.png)